If you have a couple million dollars to spare and a taste for steak, Warren Buffett is looking for lunch companions.

 Last year's anonymous winner paid $2.63 million for the right to dine with Buffett and seven friends at the Smith & Wollensky steakhouse in midtown Manhattan.
 The restaurant's lunch menu includes filet mignon starting at $36.50 and salads from $11.50.

-Buffett, who was introduced to GLIDE via his late, first wife Susan, is a red meat devotee who encourages shareholders to visit his favorite Omaha steakhouse during his conglomerate Berkshire Hathaway's annual meeting there.
+Buffett, who was introduced to GLIDE via his late, first wife Susan, is a red meat devotee who encourages shareholders to visit his favorite Omaha steakhouse during his conglomerate Berkshire Hathaway's

 Last year, nine qualified bidders made a total of 77 bids, with the price nearly tripling in the last day.